Cart

 How to Tune Your Engine at Wide Open Throttle

-The next step is the fun part: wide-open throttle.
+This step in the tuning process is the fun part: wide-open throttle.
 Many tuners jump straight to this part too early.
 It’s easy to understand why.
-WOT is F-U-N when the engine makes a lot of power, and there is usually some degree of glory associated with making a lot of power.
-If...
+WOT is F-U-N when the engine makes a lot of power, and there is usually some degree of glory associated with making a lot of...

 Cylinder Heads Performance Guide for Pontiac V-8 Engines